Austin Riley Player Props: Braves vs. Twins

 Austin Riley At The Plate

-- Riley has driven in a run in 29 games this year (37.7%), including 10 games with more than one RBI (13.0%).
-He has also driven in three or more of his team's runs in one contest.
+- Riley has driven home a run in 29 games this season (37.2%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 49.4% of his games this season, with two or more runs scored in 11.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.